vwakesahu/x402-arbitrum/README.md

 ## Running example

+**Requirements:** Node.js v24 or higher

 1. From `examples/typescript` run `pnpm install` and `pnpm build` to ensure all dependent packages and examples are setup.

 2. Select a server, i.e. express, and `cd` into that example.
 Add your server's ethereum address to get paid to into the `.env` file, and then run `pnpm dev` in that directory.

 3. Select a client, i.e. axios, and `cd` into that example.
 Add your private key for the account making payments into the `.env` file, and then run `pnpm dev` in that directory.

-You should see activity across both terminals, and the client terminal will display a weather report.
+You should see activities in the client terminal, which will display a weather report.

 ## Running tests